HIVE: Evaluating the Human Interpretability of Visual Explanations

 Acknowledgements

-This work is supported by the National Science Foundation Grant No. 1763642 to OR,
+This material is based upon work partially supported by the National Science Foundation (NSF)

-the Princeton SEAS Howard B. Wentz, Jr. Junior Faculty Award to OR,
+We also acknowledge support from the Princeton SEAS Howard B. Wentz, Jr. Junior Faculty Award (OR),

 We thank the authors of [1, 2, 3, 4, 5] for open-sourcing their code and the authors of [2, 4, 5, 6] for sharing their trained models.